dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 1. Navigate to the root of the Roslyn-analyzers repo and run these commands:
     - `cd roslyn-analyzers`
-    - Set RUNTIMEPACKAGEVERSION variable with a version value whose major part is equal to the major part of the version the [runtime](https://github.com/dotnet/runtime/blob/main/eng/Versions.props#L53)/[roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers/blob/main/eng/Versions.props#L50) repo is using.
-Example: `set RUNTIMEPACKAGEVERSION=7.0.0`
+    - Set `RUNTIMEPACKAGEVERSION` variable with a version value whose major part is equal to the major part of the version the [runtime](https://github.com/dotnet/runtime/blob/main/eng/Versions.props#L53)/[roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers/blob/main/eng/Versions.props#L50) repo is using.
+Example: `set RUNTIMEPACKAGEVERSION=8.0.0`
     - `build.cmd -ci /p:AssemblyVersion=%RUNTIMEPACKAGEVERSION% /p:AutoGenerateAssemblyVersion=false /p:OfficialBuild=true -c Release`
     - `cd artifacts\bin\Microsoft.CodeAnalysis.CSharp.NetAnalyzers\Release\netstandard2.0`
 2. Copy the two DLLs and replace the NuGet cache entries used by `dotnet/runtime` and `dotnet/roslyn-analyzers`.
 They might be in `"roslyn-analyzers/.packages/..."` (roslyn-analyzers) or `"%USERPROFILE%/.nuget/packages/... "` (runtime).
 You can check the exact path by building something in runtime with `/bl` and checking the binlog file (instructions for reading MSBuild binary logs are [here](https://github.com/dotnet/msbuild/blob/main/documentation/wiki/Binary-Log.md#replaying-a-binary-log)).